Tamil Nadu youth dies from wounds inflicted during custody; cops booked

-In yet another case of alleged police violence, a 25-year-old auto-rickshaw driver from the Tenkasi district in Tamil Nadu, who was “beaten up mercilessly” by policemen during interrogation in a land issue a month ago, succumbed to his injuries.
+In yet another case of alleged police excess, a 25-year-old auto-rickshaw driver from Tenkasi district in Tamil Nadu, who was “beaten up mercilessly” by two policemen during “interrogation” in a land dispute a month ago, has succumbed to his injuries.

+N Kumaresan from V.K.
+Pudur town in the district, who was receiving treatment at a Government Hospital in Tirunelveli since June 13, died on Saturday night.

 After outrage and protest by the locals, the two policemen have now been booked, hours after Kumaresan breathed his last.
-According to an FIR registered, the duo have been booked under Section 174(3) in The Code of Criminal Procedure, 1973 that deals with doubt regarding the cause of death.
+According to an FIR registered, the duo has been booked under Section 174(3) of The Code of Criminal Procedure, 1973.
+The section deals with doubt regarding the cause of death.

-The incident has come to light even as the dust over the death of a father and his son in police custody in Sathankulam in Thoothukudi district refuses to die down.
+The incident has come to light even as the dust over the death of a father and his son in police custody in Sathankulam in Thoothukudi district has not settled as yet.

-Read: Hope justice is served: Family of father-son duo 'killed' in custody

-“My son never told me about the torture he underwent at the police station on May 10 because the policemen had threatened him that they would book him under the stringent Goondas Act if he spoke about the incident to anyone.
-I got an inkling only on June 10 when he vomitted blood and complained of breathlessness,” Navaneethakrishnan told DH over the phone.
+“My son never told me about the torture he underwent at the police station for a month because the policemen had threatened him that they would book him under the stringent Goondas Act if he spoke about the incident to anyone.
+I got an inkling only on June 10 when he vomited blood and complained of breathlessness,” Navaneethakrishnan told DH.

 “I was shell-shocked to hear what my son went through at the police station.
 He told the doctor that the sub-inspector made him sit on the floor and stamped him on his chest and his private parts at the same time.
 Kumaresan was then asked to sit straight after which the constable punched on his back heavily,” Navaneethakrishnan added.